wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/explore-power-bi-service/includes/2-find-content.md

 #### Favorites and frequents

-This top section contains links to the content that you visit most often or that you’ve tagged as a *favorite*.
-Notice that two tiles have yellow stars; that app and that report have been tagged as favorites.
+This top section contains links to the content you visit most often or that you’ve tagged as a *favorite*.
+Notice that two tiles have yellow stars meaning they have been tagged as favorites.

 ![Favorite content on Home](../media/1-2/power-bi-home-favs.png)